Wichtige Views

 INITIAL and NEXT should be a multiple of MINIMUM EXTENT.

-a multiple of MINIMUM EXTENT.
-In this case, NEXT and INITIAL should be multiples of
+tablespace should be a multiple of MINIMUM EXTENT.
+In this case, NEXT and INITIAL should

 When the tablespace is the SYSTEM tablespace